Mahmoud77732/cornerstone-journey/cornerstone-2d-app-01/README.md

 This project demonstrates how to load and display DICOM images directly in the browser using CDN-hosted libraries.

+I used Cornerstone2D (cornerstone-core v2) — not the new Cornerstone3D API.
+   so no init calls, no rendering engine,

+If we used Cornerstone3D then we need: Rendering Engine + coreInit = Cornerstone3D (more modern, more complex, supports 3D, multiple viewports)

 ---

 ## ✨ Features